moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 ### PASSWORD PROTECTION

-As we have seen, it is possible to secure your RPC server with usernames and passwords.
-With this in place only those with a given username and password will hence be able to interact with the server.
+As we've seen here, it's possible to secure your RPC server with usernames and passwords.
+With this in place only those with a given username and password will be able to interact with the server.
 To enable this, we need to head back to our `bitmonero.conf` once more.

 The flag for adding a username and password pair is as follows: `rpc-login=username:password`.
-This flag, along with many others can be found via the [Monerodocs webstie](https://monerodocs.org/interacting/monerod-reference/) which you may remember from the second video.
-With that line added, you should no restart your node for the settings to take effect.
+This flag, along with many others can be found via the [Monerodocs website](https://monerodocs.org/interacting/monerod-reference/) which you may remember from the second video.
+With that line added, you should now restart your node for the settings to take effect.

 Adding a username and password can grant you a little peace of mind and helps to prevent others from abusing your server.

 ### WHAT NEXT?

-In the last few videos we covered a lot.
-It will take some time and practice for this information to be digested in it's entirety.
+In the last few videos we've covered a lot.
+Don't worry if it all still seems a bit strange, it will take some time and practice for this information to be digested in it's entirety.

 Please use these videos as a reference point for any further learning.
-The complete scripts for these videos are hosted on the [Monero Guides](https://www.moneroguides.org) website and are packed full of links to further reading and learning which we've point to throughout.
+The complete scripts for these videos are hosted on the [Monero Guides](https://www.moneroguides.org) website and are packed full of links to further reading which we've referenced throughout these guides.
 For additional reading, both [Zero to Monero](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf) and [Mastering Monero](https://masteringmonero.com/) offer a great level of detail and are very valuable resources.

 We want to close by thanking you for staying tuned.
 We hope you now have the tools to both start and continue your journey with Monero.

-Goodbye for now
+So from us here at Monero Guides we wish you the best of luck on your adventures and look forward to seeing you again in future installments.

 ~moneroguides